40th Annual Walk for Opportunity

 We have small fliers available to assist you with soliciting donations.
 The flier explains all about the National Federation of the Blind of Minnesota and how to contribute to the Walk for Opportunity.
 We also have sample e-mails available in case you'd like to send out e-mails to those you know requesting donations.
 If you would like some of the fliers or to receive a sample e-mail, contact Jennifer Dunnam.

-Of course, given the adjustments this year, online or mailed-in donations will be most convenient, but we know that many of the contributions for the walk are generally presented in-hand on the day of the walk, and that is still more than welcome. in an effort to make every contribution method as easy as possible, we will work with each participant and each group to determine the best method of collecting all contributions for this walk on or before September 12.
+Of course, given the adjustments this year, online or mailed-in donations will be most convenient, but we know that many of the contributions for the walk are sometimes presented in-hand, and that is still more than welcome. in an effort to make every contribution method as easy as possible, we will work with each participant and each group to determine the best method of collecting all contributions for this walk on or before September 11.

-Each person participating in the Walk for Opportunity should sign up as soon as possible but no later than September 5 by filling out our online entry form.
-The form will ask for your name, email, phone number, emergency contact, If you'll be a walker or a checkpoint person, if you'd like help finding a small group to walk with, and shirt size (in case you don't already have a shirt—we do have some left, first come first served).
+Each person participating in the Walk for Opportunity should sign up as soon as possible but no later than August 28 by filling out our online entry form.
+The form will ask for your name, email, phone number, emergency contact, If you'll be a walker or help in another way, if you'd like help finding a small group to walk with, and shirt size (in case you don't already have a shirt).
 It is important to read all information and instructions on the form.
 Feel free to reach out if you need help completing the form.

 One More Thing